VedaRimal/VedaRimal.github.io/design.md

 ## Basic Layout Sketch

-HEADER / TITLE
+APCSP Antics
 ------------------------------------------------

-GAME SCREENSHOT OR BANNER
+Evil Asteroids
 ------------------------------------------------

 ABOUT THE GAME | HOW TO PLAY | HIGH SCORES
 ------------------------------------------------

+ANIMATED OBJECTS AND CHARACTERS
+------------------------------------------------

 PLAYABLE GAME AREA
 ------------------------------------------------

-ABOUT THE DEVELOPER
-------------------------------------------------

 FOOTER
 ------------------------------------------------

 ## Layout Notes
-- The navigation bar will stay at the top.
+- Banner at the top
 - The playable game will be centered on the page.
-- Information sections will appear below the game.
-- The website should work well on both desktop and mobile screens.
+- Screenshots of objects and characters above game

 ---